iesahin/xvc/book/src/ref/xvc-pipeline-step-list.md

 Usage: xvc pipeline step list [OPTIONS]

 Options:
-      --names-only  Show only the names, otherwise print commands as well -h, --help        Print help
+      --names-only                     Show only the names, otherwise print commands as well -p, --pipeline-name <PIPELINE_NAME>  Name of the pipeline this command applies to -h, --help                           Print help

 ```